Ismaeltrevi/house-price-prediction/README.md

 # Kings County Housing Price Prediction

+![seattle](https://github.com/Ismaeltrevi/project-kings_county_housing_prices/blob/main/seattle.jpg)

 ## Overview

-![seattle](https://github.com/Ismaeltrevi/project-kings_county_housing_prices/blob/main/seattle.jpg)

-Using data exploration, feature engineering, and statistical test, I created a model to predict prices of houses in Kings County, Seattle.
-This repository contains files that will lead to a final prediction that have not been trained and it did not contain prices.
+In this project, I created a model that predicts the house price in King County, Seattle with and RMSE of 164078.53 and R-squared of .80.
+I used data exploration, feature engineering, statistical tests, and modeling to complete this project.

 ### Deliverables
 1. GitHub repository with all the files